-Figure~\ref{figure_4representation} manifests that PGD trained models tend to learn a \textit{sparse and shape-biased} representation among all pixels of an image, while two types of spatially adversarially trained models suggest converse representation.
-In particular, the representation from the Flow-based training model presents a \textit{noisy and shape-biased} one as it places \textit{extreme values}, albeit being noisy, on the pixels around the shape of objects, e.g., the edge between the horse and the background shown in Flow AT in Figure~\ref{figure_4representation}.
-On the contrary, RT-based models have less reliance on the shape of objects, and at the meantime, the saliency values tend to be \textit{dense}, \textit{smoothly} scattering around more pixels of an image.
+Figure~\ref{figure_4representation} shows that PGD-trained models tend to learn a \textit{sparse and shape-biased} representation for all pixels of an image, while two types of spatially adversarially trained models suggest a converse representation.
+In particular, the representation from the Flow-based training model presents a \textit{noisy and shape-biased} one as it places \textit{extreme values}, although noisy, on pixels around the shape of objects, e.g., the edge between the horse and the background shown in Flow AT in Figure~\ref{figure_4representation}.
+On the contrary, RT-based models rely less on the shape of objects, and the saliency values tend to be \textit{dense}, \textit{smoothly} scattering around more pixels of an image.

-Quantitatively, we calculate the distance of saliency maps from different models across all test data on Caltech-$256$ dataset, and then compute their skewness in Figure~\ref{figure_5skewness}.
-Specifically, we compute the pixel-wise distance between the saliency maps of two models, and then we calculate the median of skewness of the saliency map difference among all test data.
-Note that if two saliency maps have no statistical difference, then the difference values will follow a symmetric normal distribution with skewness 0.
-A negative skewness indicates that the original saliency map~(representation) tends to be sparse compared with a considered model.
+We calculate the distance of saliency maps from different models across all test data on the Caltech-$256$ dataset and then compute their skewness in Figure~\ref{figure_5skewness}.
+Specifically, we compute the pixel-wise distance between the saliency maps of the two models, and then we calculate the median of the skewness of the saliency map difference for all test data.
+Note that if two saliency maps have no statistical difference, then the difference in the values will follow a symmetric normal distribution with skewness 0.
+Negative skewness indicates that the original saliency map~(representation) is sparse as compared to the model under consideration.
 We plot the tendency of skewness as the strength of some specific robustness increases in Figure~\ref{figure_5skewness}.
 We summarize the observations into two conclusions:

-\begin{enumerate} \item Based on the first and forth sub-pictures, both PGD and Flow-based robust models tend to learn a sparse and shape-biased representation compared with the natural model, but the Flow-based trained model is less sparse (we call it noisy shape-biased) in comparison with the PGD trained one. \item On the contrary, RT-based robust models have the trend to learn a dense representation, which is also intuitive as the RT trained model is expected to \textit{memorize} broader pixel locations to cope with potential rotations and transformations in the test data. \end{enumerate}
+\begin{enumerate} \item Based on the first and fourth sub-pictures, both PGD and Flow-based robust models tend to learn a sparse and shape-biased representation compared with the natural model.
+However, the Flow-based trained model is less sparse (we call it noisy shape-biased) in comparison with the PGD-trained one. \item In contrast, RT-based robust models tend to learn a dense representation.
+This is intuitive because the RT-trained model is expected to \textit{memorize} broader pixel locations to cope with potential rotations and transformations in the test data. \end{enumerate}